Man critically wounded in Austin shooting

 A man was shot and critically wounded Monday in Austin on the West Side.

-The man was in his driveway about 9:50 p.m. when who gunmen approached on foot and fired shots, Chicago police said.
+The 35-year-old was sitting in a parked car in the 5500 block of North Avenue when someone approached him about 9:25 p.m. and fired shots, Chicago police said.

-The gunfire struck the 29-year-old several times in his back, police said.
-He was rushed from the 5200 block of West Congress Parkway to Mount Sinai Hospital for treatment.

-A witness saw the shooters drive off south on Lockwood in a silver-colored vehicle, police said.
+He was struck in the leg and taken to Stroger Hospital in critical condition, police said.